Shriti507/SurveyCorps/README.md

-📊 Benford's Law Analysis on Twitter Data
+📊 **Benford's Law Analysis on Twitter Data**

 This project investigates the applicability of Benford's Law to numerical data extracted from Twitter.
 Benford's Law predicts the frequency distribution of leading digits in naturally occurring datasets, where lower digits like '1' appear more frequently as the leading digit than higher digits like '9'.

-🧠 Objective
+🧠 **Objective:**
-To analyze whether numerical values related to Twitter (e.g., follower counts, retweet counts, likes, etc.) conform to Benford's Law.
+To analyze whether numerical values related to Twitter (e.g., followers count, friends count and id) conform to Benford's Law.
 This can be used for anomaly detection, data authenticity checks, or understanding natural vs manipulated growth patterns in social metrics.

-📂 Data Sources
+📂 **Data Sources:**
-Twitter data was collected using:
+Twitter mock data

-Twitter API / Twitter scraping tools

-Fields analyzed include:
+**Fields analyzed include:**

-Follower counts

-Following counts

-Tweet like counts

-Retweet counts

-Reply counts
+Followers count

+Friends count

+ID

-🔍 Methodology
+🔍 **Methodology:**
 Data Cleaning: Removed null, zero, and irrelevant values.

 Digit Extraction: Extracted the first significant digit from each numerical value.